Archive

 Indivisible made an excellent choice with Angel as the opener, although I don’t know why she did not play the National Anthem.
 In the future, I would strongly recommend coordinating with the DJ who spins tunes before the speakers and performers hit the stage.
 The DJ rained on Angel’s parade by opening his set with A Change is Going to Come.

-From what I can gather from the coverage and what I did hear, Mayor Brandon Johnson and Lieutenant Governor Juliana Stratton were the two headliners.
-While slotting Johnson into the program was probably mandatory—particularly given the need for city services to bring off the rally and march—he hardly warrants headliner status given his abysmal approval ratings, which hover in the low 30s.
+From what I can gather from the media coverage and what I did hear, Mayor Brandon Johnson and Lieutenant Governor Juliana Stratton were the two headliners.
+While slotting Johnson into the program was probably necessary—particularly given the need for city services to bring off the rally and march—he hardly warrants headliner status given his abysmal approval ratings, which hover in the low 30s.
 According to Chicago Magazine, his ratings at one point dipped into the teens.

-Stratton closed out the program, with what was essentially a campaign speech for her U.S. Senate bid.
+Stratton closed out the program, with what essentially was a campaign speech for her U.S. Senate bid.
 In between Johnson and Stratton, others spoke, but I wasn’t paying much attention except to hear the stock phrases over the PA system when I was within earshot.

 Finally, no need to make demonstrations dour outings.
 We need to find a little joy, particularly in these trying times.
-Consequently, Indivisible should consider hiring Mario Abney and Chicago’s Second Line to lead the march.
+Consequently, Indivisible should consider hiring trumpeter Mario Abney and Chicago’s Second Line to lead the next march.
 Nothing like adding the joyful sounds of a New Orleans funeral procession to the festivities.

 CPD.
 As usual, the Chicago Police Department put in a stellar performance.
-The police are regulars at countless demonstrations, but today CPD went all out.
-As usual, the bicycle brigade managed rolling road closures with balleritic aplomb.
+The police are regulars at countless demonstrations, but Saturday CPD went all out.
+As usual, the bicycle brigade managed rolling road closures with balletic aplomb.
 The Big Brass was out in force, with Police Superintendent Larry Snelling and Chief of Police Jon Hein overseeing the overall effort.
 The commanders who regularly manage downtown demonstrations were also keeping a watchful eye on the proceedings, as were hundreds of line officers.

 Counter Demonstrators.
 During the seven hours I spent at the rally and the march, I only saw one counter-demonstrator, which I found surprising.
 I had expected to see at least one contingent from the collar counties on the street heckling the marchers.